CryptoNawwa/nawwa_scalper_tool/README.md

 # Nawwa Scalper Tool

-This CLI is a textual UI (TUI) scalping tool, its goal is to automate certain action when you are trading / scalping, aka : place scale orders, auto-limit order, cancel orders, shortcuts..
+This CLI is a textual UI (TUI) scalping tool, it's goal is to automate certain action when you are trading / scalping, aka : place scale orders, auto-limit order, cancel orders, shortcuts..

-This CLI made because our friend [Ichibot](https://gitlab.com/Ichimikichiki/ichibot-client-app) does not support Bybit yet !
+This `tool` was made because our friend [Ichibot](https://gitlab.com/Ichimikichiki/ichibot-client-app) does not support Bybit yet !

 The current version of the NawwaBot only support the **Bybit** exchange but the code was made in a way that's easy for any developer to implement a new exchange
-## Demo
+# Demo

 Smol demo
 [![asciicast](https://asciinema.org/a/gXh5ocBOkqe3e5L5JvR59bdUn.svg)](https://asciinema.org/a/gXh5ocBOkqe3e5L5JvR59bdUn)

-## Run Locally
+# How to update

+If you already have a version of this bot running you just have to download the new source code.

+It will download a folder on your computer, just navigate to the folder and run the bot like you are use to.

+---

+Keep your current bot folder just in case the new version is not working for you so you can still go back and use the bot located in your current folder.

+Shoot me a message on discord if you have any problem <3

+# How to install

 **MacOS / LINUX**
-Use any terminal
+Use any terminal you want

 **Windows**
 Because it's a graphic UI, you will need to use a specific terminal called [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=fr-fr&gl=fr).
 It's a terminal developed by microsoft and you can install it using the microsoft store.
 Do that first.

+### Installation guide
 Install this  :

 - [Python 3.10](https://www.python.org/downloads/release/python-3105/) (Scroll at bottom & download)